riganti/dotvvm-docs/Pages/concepts/control-development/binding-extensibility.md

-# Binding System Extensibility
+# Binding system extensibility

-As of version 2.0, the binding system is pretty powerful, so let's have a look how to exploit that.

-## Binding Properties
+## Binding properties

 Each binding is, in fact, a `Dictionary` of its properties - things like the executable delegate, javascript translation, the original string and so on.
 The property can be looked up by its type using `GetProperty(Type)` method on the `IBinding` instance or you can also use generic extension method `binding.GetProperty<MyBindingProperty>()`.
 These properties cannot be added manually, they are fixed when the binding is created by the dothtml page compiler, but there is a concept of "property resolver" which can compute a property from the properties that are already present in the binding - in fact almost all properties are resolved using one of these resolved from the base ones:
 * The `KnockoutJsExpressionBindingProperty` (that contain Javascript Syntax Tree of the binding) is computed from `ParsedExpressionBindingProperty` and `DataContextStack`